borys-rudenko/blog/_posts/2019/blog/2019-03-15-spring-bean-override.md

 As far as you can see from this example this behaviour is totally unpredictable and it's super easy to make a mistake here.
 And there is only one rule here I can see:

-**Bean with the same name as another one, which is processed later, overrides the older one, but it's not clear at all which one will be processed later.**
+> **Bean with the same name as another one, which is processed later, overrides the older one, but it's not clear at all which one will be processed later.**
-{: .notice}

 Mechanism which caused us so much confusion is called **bean overriding**.
 It is used when Spring encounters a declaration of a bean with the same name as another bean already existing in the context.